Russ Shaw

-Russ Shaw CBE is a British business executive and technology advocate.
+Russ Shaw CBE is a British business executive and founder of Tech London Advocates and Global Tech Advocates.
+He has been involved in initiatives supporting the development of technology ecosystems, digital skills, and industry collaboration in the United Kingdom and internationally.

-He is the founder of Tech London Advocates (TLA), a private-sector led network launched in 2013 to support London’s technology sector, and Global Tech Advocates (GTA), its international counterpart comprising more than 42 interconnected networks across major tech hubs worldwide.

-Shaw has been involved in initiatives aimed at addressing skills shortages in the tech sector and has supported efforts related to digital skills development, workforce diversity, and access to technology-related careers.

 Early life and education

 Shaw was born in the United States and received a Bachelor of Science in Business Administration (BSBA) from Washington University in St. Louis, graduating in 1985.
 After completing his undergraduate studies, he worked at Ernst & Whinney (now part of Ernst & Young) in Los Angeles for two years before enrolling in an MBA programme at Harvard Business School where he met his future wife Lesley Hill.
 In 1992, Shaw moved to London, originally on a temporary basis.
 He remained in the United Kingdom and subsequently held roles in finance and technology, including involvement in initiatives related to the development of the city’s tech sector.

 Career

-Shaw has held senior leadership positions at several technology companies, including Skype, Telefonica/O2, and Virgin Media.
-He also served as CEO of the mobile messaging startup Mobileway, which was later acquired by Sybase in a deal valued at approximately USD 425 million.
-He served as Global Innovation Director at Telefónica.

-At Skype, Shaw served as Vice President and General Manager for Europe, the Middle East, and Africa, where he led the launch of the company’s mobile services on iOS and Android platforms.
-He remained with Skype until its acquisition by Microsoft in 2011.
+Shaw has held senior roles at companies including Skype, Telefonica, and Virgin Media.
+He w as Chief Executive Officer of Mobileway, a mobile messaging company later acquired by Sybase.
+At Skype, he was Vice President and General Manager for Europe, the Middle East, and Africa, where he oversaw the rollout of mobile services prior to the company’s acquisition by Microsoft in 2011.

-Other activities

-Tech London Advocates

-In 2013, Shaw founded Tech London Advocates (TLA) as a private-sector network aimed at addressing digital skills shortages and supporting the growth of London’s technology ecosystem.

-As of 2025, TLA includes over 15,000 technology professionals across the UK and operates through 42 working groups focused on various sectors and challenges within tech.

-The initiative later expanded globally with the launch of Global Tech Advocates (GTA).

-Global Tech Advocates

-Shaw founded Global Tech Advocates (GTA) in 2015 as an international extension of the Tech London Advocates (TLA) model.
-As of 2025, GTA comprises more than 42 local networks in over 60 countries, connecting tens of thousands of volunteer tech leaders and experts across six continents.

-London Tech Week

-Shaw was a co-founder of London Tech Week, which launched in 2014 as an annual technology festival in the UK capital.

-Shaw has contributed regularly to discussions and events during London Tech Week, regularly contributing opinion pieces and diaries reflecting on AI innovation, tech diplomacy, fintech, healthtech, and the challenges of tech regulation.